Heavy snow returns to New England, rain to Pacific Northwest

 Snowy conditions contributed to nearly 200 flight cancellations in and out of Boston's Logan International Airport on Sunday, according to the FlightStats website that tracks air traffic nationwide.

-Boston public schools announced classes are canceled for Monday and Tuesday.
+Boston public schools announced classes are cancelled for Monday and Tuesday.
 Massachusetts Governor Charlie Baker ordered state offices closed and that non-emergency state employees stay home on Monday.

 School was also closed for Monday in Providence, Rhode Island, and a parking ban was put into effect starting at midnight Monday.
 The weather service forecast up to a foot of new snow in the vicinity by Tuesday.